DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 <img width="1000" height="517" src='./images/ingress_details.png'/>

-#### e.
+#### d.
 Create a Backend Configuration for the Decision Center Service

 Sticky session is needed for Decision Center.
 The browser contains a cookie identifying the user session that will be linked to a unique container.
 The ODM on k8s helm chart has [clientIP](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs) for the Decision Center session affinity.
 Unfortunately, GKE doesn't use it automatically.